 Closing Guantanamo Bay Detention Facility was one of former US President Barack Obama’s campaign promises.
 In 2009 he decreed that Guantanamo Bay would be closed within a year.
-It never was and now President Donald Trump intends to keep it open.
+It never was, and now President Donald Trump intends to keep it open.
 What are the obstacles to closure?
 And what has it meant for the United States, for international law, and for the detainees themselves to have left this issue unresolved for so long?
 Maria Armoudian discusses the unresolved issues associated with Guantanamo Bay with David Glazier, Jonathan Hafetz, and Peter Jan Honigsberg.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.

 Disclaimer: The ideas expressed in this podcast reflect the views of the guests and not necessarily the views of The Big Q.